TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Shop All

+Look cute &. confident in a.n.a
+Also in women's plus &. petites' sizes.
-The brands you know &. loveUP TO 25% OFF Activewearselect styles | Excluded from coupons.adidasChampionRare Beauty by Selena GomezAvailable Now at Sephora inside JCPenneyExcluded from coupons.Shop Ouidad
+$39 EA.
+Jeansselect styles$7.99 EA.
+Tees select styles UP TO 50% OFF Work-from-anywhere styles for him select stylesStaffordJF J. Ferrar The brands you know &. loveUP TO 25% OFF Activewearselect styles | Excluded from coupons.adidasChampionRare Beauty by Selena GomezAvailable Now at Sephora inside JCPenneyExcluded from coupons.Shop Ouidad

 \*"Our Biggest Jewelry Sale of the Season" refers to the most items on sale for the longest duration 9/28/20-10/25/20 during the period from 5/11/20-10/25/20. a future sale of shorter duration may have more items on sale.